FlorianLeprevost/SART_PCBS/README.md

         block.append(j)
 ```
 # 2) Data
-To have some data to analyse, I made two persons pass a reduced version of the experiment (only one block in each condition = approx. 15 minutes).
+To have some data to analyse, I made two persons pass a reduced version of the experiment (only one block in each condition (easy and normal) = approx. 15 minutes).

 Then I used Rmarkdown to go through and document the data analysis: please see the [html page](https://florianleprevost.github.io/SART_PCBS/data_analysis_SART.html) or the [Rmarkdown document](data_analysis_SART.Rmd) in the folder for more details.